 Direct bus from Manila (via Banaue)

 - If you opt to go directly to Sagada, you can take the van at the bus stop in Banaue near the tourism office.
-Fare is P300, travel time is roughly 4 hours.
+Fare is around P300, travel time is roughly 4 hours.

 Trip from the Ilocos region will require three transfers and will commence in Tagudin, Ilocos Sur.
 Follow these steps:

-TOP ATTRACTIONS IN SAGADA
+BEST TOURIST ATTRACTIONS IN SAGADA

 Here are top things to do and activities that are worth a try around Sagada.